ranenbg/Arduino-FFB-wheel/README.md

 - set 57600baud, ATMega32U4 microcontroler and select desired HEX
 - press reset button on Arduino (or shortly connect RST pin to GND)
 - select newly appeared COM port (Arduino in bootloader mode) and press upload (you will only have a few seconds)

+It is possible that some cheap chinese clones of Arduino Leonardo, Micro or ProMicro do not have a bootloader programed.
+In that case you need to upload the original Arduino Leonardo bootloader first.
+You can find more details about it here: https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP